CoalSense Express™

 Risk areas

 Risk is rarely isolated.
-Mine conditions, enforcement history, quality variance, shipment data, and commercial terms often interact.
+Mine conditions, operating history and safety performance, quality variance, shipment data, and commercial terms often interact.

 Roof, rib, and ground control failure modes